mytechnotalent/Simple-Agent/README.md

 ```

     > Running step 89761c13-da81-4b66-a936-c413849042db.
 Step input: Is 29 a prime number?
 Calculate step by step detailing all of your thought process and make sure you use the tools provided.
-    [1;3;38;5;200mThought: The current language of the user is English.
+    Thought: The current language of the user is English.
 I need to determine if the number 29 is a prime number using the 'is_prime' tool.
     Action: is_prime
     Action Input: {'n': 29}
-    [0m[1;3;34mObservation: True
+    Observation: True
-    [0m> Running step 4fde8c83-4a3e-42a2-8bc0-79b261aef4b3.
+    > Running step 4fde8c83-4a3e-42a2-8bc0-79b261aef4b3.
 Step input: None
-    [1;3;38;5;200mThought: I can answer without using any more tools.
+    Thought: I can answer without using any more tools.
 The observation from the 'is_prime' tool confirmed that the number 29 is a prime number, so there's no need to use any further tools or perform additional calculations.
     Answer: Yes, 29 is a prime number.
-    [0mYes, 29 is a prime number.
+    Yes, 29 is a prime number.

 ## Terminate Ollama Instances